 Because they can go form one for $200, $300 or $400, get a few hundred bucks from you.
 You feel protected.
 You paid them.
 You don’t find out that they're work of poor quality until three or four years later.
 By then they're back to mortgages.
 Stay away.
 It doesn’t work.

 I want to talk now about domestic asset protection planning.
 You hear a lot about Alaska trust, Delaware trust, 14, 15 places now are touting asset protection and domestic asset protection trusts.
 Again, it's a bunch of bull.
 It does not work.
 Why?

 Because the Constitution has the full faith in credit clause.
 If I get a judgment against you in California and you have a Delaware domestic asset protection trust, do you think a Federal court is going to hold Delaware law above the Constitution of the United States?
 No.

 The defendant was only in Delaware.
 They money was in Delaware.
 It was only involving Delaware law.
 There was no involvement from anybody else anywhere.
-Possibly then there’d be no Federal issues at all and possibly your Delaware partnership would work but all they’d have to do is sue you in another State and you're out of luck.
+Possibly then there’d be no Federal issues at all, and possibly your Delaware partnership would work.
+All they’d have to do is sue you in another State and you're out of luck.
 So, stay away from it.

 It doesn’t work.
 Don’t get taken by that.